Douglas MacArthur's escape from the Philippines: Preparations

 Bulkeley and his crews overhauled the PT boats for the voyage.
 All of the engines had performed hard war service, and had been operated for double the recommended mileage without overhaul.
 As a result, they were reduced to operating at half speed.
 Since there were no replacement parts, the gaskets, which normally would have been discarded, had to be carefully cleaned and replaced.
 Each PT boat would carry twenty 55-gallon drums of additional fuel on the deck.
 This reduced the top speed of the boats to about 30 kn.
 To make room for the passengers, Bulkeley had to leave 32 of his men behind, who would be sent to fight as infantry on Bataan.

 Sutherland, who was MacArthur's chief of staff, drew up the passenger lists.
 Rockwell and his chief of staff, Captain Herbert J. Ray, were ordered to accompany MacArthur.
 They were already under orders to return by submarine, but this was switched to accompanying MacArthur when his date of departure was brought forward.
 A United States Army Air Corps officer, Brigadier General Harold H. George, was included at the request of the United States Army Air Forces.

-MacArthur was accompanied by his family: his wife Jean, four-year-old son Arthur, and Arthur's Cantonese amah, Ah Cheu.
+MacArthur was accompanied by his family: his wife Jean, four-year-old son Arthur, and Arthur's Cantonese amah, Loh Chui.
 MacArthur later defended his decision to take her instead of an American nurse.
-"Few people outside the Orient", he wrote, "know how completely a member of the family an amah can become, and Ah Cheu had been with us since Arthur's birth.
+"Few people outside the Orient", he wrote, "know how completely a member of the family an amah can become, and Ah Cheu [sic] had been with us since Arthur's birth.
 Because of her relationship to my family, her death would have been certain had she been left behind."